 Spa Treatments During Pregnancy

 Today, it is unusual to find a spa that doesn’t have services geared toward the needs of the expectant mom.
-Looking at the ever-growing number of women becoming pregnant, and the expanding age range in which woman are having children, it’s understandable.
+Looking at the ever-growing number of women becoming pregnant, and the expanding age range in which women are having children, it’s understandable.

 With more than 4 million U.S. births every year, there are plenty of mommy clients desiring a prenatal or postnatal massage by someone who understands their particular bodywork needs.